-Stretch the time between trips to the grocery store and save yourself money using these practical tips from Auckland Council and Love Food Hate Waste.
+Stretch the time between trips to the grocery store and save yourself money using these practical and creative tips from Auckland Council and Love Food Hate Waste.

-Consider what to buy if the supermarket is out of an item.
-For example, instead of flour or bread, think about pizza bases, tortillas, or wraps.
+If the supermarket is out of your favourite item, have a think of what alternatives you could use.
+For example, in lockdowns flour and bread disappear quickly, so try pizza bases, tortillas, or wraps.
 They last for ages and work great for leftovers that might not make a meal on their own.

-For leftovers that you want to use up, search online for Love Food Hate Waste recipes based on ingredients you’ve already got.
+For leftovers that you want to use up, try a recipe based on ingredients you’ve already got.
 For example, if you cooked too much rice, you can easily make fried rice, jambalaya, rice-crusted quiche, crispy fried rice cakes, or rice pudding.